Hyperice’s Hypervolt looks more like a sleek futuristic instrument while the Theragun G2PRO looks more like a rugged tool.

 The sounds that these make is probably the biggest difference.
 The Theragun is louder.
 The Theragun can be compared to a normal car with a normal engine.
 The Hypervolt is like an electric car.
 Yet, they both get the job done.
 The Theragun feels more powerful while the Hypervolt feels smoother.

-What Is The Feel?
+What Is The Feel of The Therapy Device?

-What it the feel of the two devices on the body?
+What is the feel of the two devices on the body?
 Comparing the data that comes with both instruments, the second speed of the Hypervolt has the same hertz or frequency as the Theragun’s speed.

 Hypervolt is quieter and newer but is it as powerful as the more experienced Theragun?
 The Theragun is marketed as a percussive vibrational therapy while the Hypervolt is marketed as just a vibrational therapy.